The aim of this article is help you to learn how to choose the right size snowboard boots so that you can get the right fit for you.

 They should ideally just brush the edge or have as small a gap as possible when you are standing up straight.
 As you bend your knees and lean forward, as if leaning into a turn your toes will come back slightly from the edge.

-Getting a boot with a mondo size the same as your foot size should get you really close or bang on.
+Getting a boot with a mondo size the same as your foot size should get you really close or bang on, but there’s still no substitute for trying on in person.

 Also everything should feel snugly wrapped around your foot.
 It shouldn’t feel too tight but you should be able to feel the boot around your foot and it should feel secure (see also heel lift below) but without any pressure points.